Safari overview.

 Excludes: All meals and Drinks.

 Baggage restrictions on domestic flights: Maximum luggage weight is 15 kgs /33lbs in soft-sided bags.
 Standard luggage should have the three dimensions of 24 inches (60cm) height, 18 inches (45cm) length, and 13 inches (33cm) width.
-Any excess luggage can be paid for at 3$ per Kg depending on space availability or can make advance reservation.
+Any excess luggage can be paid for at 5$ per Kg depending on space availability or can make advance reservation.
 Alternatively, any extra baggage can be kept in Entebbe at the hotel, to be returned to you at the end of the trip.

 Bwindi Impenetrable National Park has got almost 400 species of plants, providing habitat for over 120 mammal species (including 11 primates), 346 species of birds (including 23 highly localised Albertine Rift endemics), 202 species of butterflies, 100 species of ferns, 27 species of frogs, chameleons, geckos and many other endangered species.
 Bwindi Impenetrable National Park is notable for being home to over 50% of the approximately 1,060 Mountain Gorillas still living on earth.

-Meals and Overnight at the Lodge.
+Meals and Overnight accommodation included at the Lodge.

 Standard inclusions: All Meals (Breakfast, Lunch, and Dinner).

-Standard exclusions: All drinks.
+Standard exclusions at most lodges: All drinks.

-Today is dedicated to visiting the Gorillas in Bwindi Impenetrable Forest National Park.
+Today is dedicated to visiting the Gorillas.

-Meals and Overnight at the Lodge.
+Meals and Overnight accommodation included at the Lodge.

 Standard inclusions: All Meals (Breakfast, Lunch, and Dinner).

-Standard exclusions: All drinks.
+Standard exclusions at most lodges: All drinks.

 Day 4: Walk to the waterfalls – Afternoon Batwa experience.

 Today, you have an option to go for a second Gorilla experience.
-This would be on payment of supplement (USD 700 per person).

-In the afternoon, visit the Pygmy/Batwa community.
+In the afternoon, you may visit the Pygmy/Batwa community.
 This is cultural tourism activity at its best!
 It’s a hands-on, mind-opening adventure you will never forget as you go for an incredible hike in the rain forest with the elderly Batwa (pygmy) guides.

 The Batwa are known to be one of the oldest surviving indigenous people on earth.
-A very special and unique group of people, lived in the bush and entire lifestyle depended on the forests.
+A very special and unique group of people lived in the bush and entire lifestyle depended on the forests.
 Just like the well-known ‘hunters and gatherers’, the Batwa gathered plants and fruits for food, hunted any animals within their reach, caves were their homes with the main big caves reserved for Kings.

-Meals and Overnight at the Lodge.
+Meals and Overnight accommodation is included.

 Standard inclusions: All Meals (Breakfast, Lunch, and Dinner).

-Standard exclusions: All drinks.
+Standard exclusions at most lodges: All drinks.

 • Complementary transfer to the nearby restaurant (outside the airport) where you will have an early lunch (on own account), then later transfer back to the airport in time for your flight.

 • Optional day activities to keep you busy and get to see more of Entebbe.
 Please ask for detailed info and related costs to ensure reservations are in place.
+For more information, please follow this link.

 Accommodation options.